-Written by former Arizona Coyotes contributor Aaron Davis and originally published last year.
+Written by former Arizona Coyotes contributor Aaron Davis and originally published in 2017.

 Even with his lengthy career, Mike Gartner holds the dubious distinction as one of the few players in the Hall of Fame to never have won or even play in a Stanley Cup final.
 He spent the final two years as a professional for the Coyotes bringing credibility and speed to the new market.

 Early life and Career

 Mike Gartner was born in Ottawa, Ontario, in 1959, but he grew up in the Toronto suburb of Mississauga where he learned to play the game.
 He played in the Ontario Hockey Association (OHA) for the St. Catharines Black Hawks and Niagara Falls Flyers, earning enough recognition to be drafted by the Washington Capitals fourth overall in the 1979 NHL draft.